Cap-go/website/content/blog/how-to-build-capacitor-app-in-xcode-cloud.md

 ## Intro

-To make Xcode build your Capacitor app, we need to setup few things.
+To make Xcode build your Capacitor app, we need to set up few things.

 ## Package Preparation